The development of the cash crop in Ghana is seen as an opportunity and a necessary resource for its future.

 The government therefore decided to privatize the plantation, prompting Socfin to invest in Ghana in 2012.
 The Group’s activities are not confined to the plantations: it has renovated and built housing, social infrastructure, offices, medical infrastructure and shops.

 The initial objective of the PSG (Plantations Socfinaf Ghana) plantation is to develop 6 000 hectares of palm trees, followed by 5 000 hectares of rubber trees.
 Oil palm and rubber trees will only cover 13 000 of the concession’s 18 880 hectares in order to preserve the area’s natural environment.
 In addition, 1 000 hectares of oil palm at Manso, 22 km from Daboase, are integrated into the project.
+In 2019, the size of the concession was changed to 18 303 ha.

 The project’s second phase consists in constructing an oil mill, which will be operational in 2019.